godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           - Call of Duty (Assault rifles, light machine guns, sub machine guns, pistols, and more)
           - Battlefield (Assault rifles, SMGs, carbines, pistols, and more)

-One huge advantage for this method is it's light on performance.
+One huge advantage for this method is that it's light on performance.
 Sending a couple hundred rays through space is *way* easier for the computer to calculate than sending a couple hundred bullet objects.